The classification of 2-reflective modular forms: Classification of 2-reflective modular forms

 \textbf{(5) h=7:} The unique irreducible root lattice of Coxeter number $7$ is $A_6$.
 The lattice $M$ is $2$-reflective if $L=A_6$.

 \textbf{(6) h=8:} The irreducible root lattices of Coxeter number $8$ are $A_7$ and $D_5$.
-By \S \ref{sec:quasipullback}, the lattice $M$ is $2$-reflective if $L=A_7$, $D_5$.
-We claim that the lattice $M$ is not $2$-reflective for $L=2D_5$.
+By \S \ref{sec:quasipullback}, $M$ is $2$-reflective if $L=A_7$, $D_5$.
+We claim that $M$ is not $2$-reflective for $L=2D_5$.
 This claim can be proved as the case of $2A_5$.

 \textbf{(7) h=9:} The unique irreducible root lattice of Coxeter number $9$ is $A_8$.
 The lattice $M$ is not $2$-reflective if $L=A_8$.
 We can prove this claim in a similar way as the case of $A_5\oplus D_4$.